-How to use a chimney starter – Simple Guide
+How to use a chimney starter – 5 Simple Steps – Guide

 Likely you have seen people pouring lighter fluid on a stack of charcoal and then a big ball of fire.
 If you also pay close attention to that fire, you will see dirty smoke and notice the chemical smell.

 Today, we will look at an alternative way of starting charcoal using a chimney starter plus steps to get your charcoal grill ready to cook.

 There are other methods to light charcoal and avoid using chemicals or starting big balls of fire.

 Lighting briquettes or coals using chemicals can affect food taste as the chemical smell can remain as the coals burn and are absorbed by the meats.

 A charcoal chimney is a metal cylinder that can hold charcoal so it can be ignited.

 We recommend using a charcoal starter as these devices provide a faster and safer coal lighting process than lighter fluid.

 Pouring chemicals on hot charcoal can also be dangerous and is not recommended.

 How do you use a charcoal chimney starter?